Chauvet-DJ/FREEDOMFLEXSTICKX4/README.md

 ## Firmware Update Instructions for V1.0, V1.01, and V1.02 only

-### For Freedom Flex Sticks with battery connected
+### For Freedom Flex Sticks with the battery connected
 1. Download the zip file onto your computer and extract the folder.
 2. Transfer the contents from the zip file onto a USB thumb drive, making sure that the only file on the drive is the software and that it's in the root directory (not in a folder).
 3. Hold the **MODE** button, and turn the battery on.
-4. Go into the **Settings** menu and navigate to "**System Update**".
-5. When the display reads ***"Please connect USB stick!"*** insert it into the USB-C connector closest to the display.
+4. When the display reads ***"Please connect USB stick!"*** insert it into the USB-C connector closest to the display.
-6. When the display shows the Chauvet DJ logo, the USB thumb drive can be removed.
+5. When the display shows the Chauvet DJ logo, the USB thumb drive can be removed.

 &nbsp;